Philip worked as a labourer and later as a farmer in the Padnal area of Ely.

 George left the UK in about 1858, and emigrated to Australia with his family, joining his brother Charles who had emigrated in 1855.

-Philip pre-deceased his wife Mary by about 13 years.
+Philip pre-deceased his wife Mary by nine years.

 - circa 1770 in Ely, Cambridgeshire, England.